"Take the time to be kind. You can make all the difference in someone's life." - Lucy MacDonald

 How Do You Seal the Rocks?

 Your creations need to be sealed to preserve the paint and the beautiful designs you worked so hard on.
 Mod Podge or a spray-on sealer will work just fine—just make sure it's a waterproof sealer.
 Our favorite sealant is Deco Art Multi-Purpose Seal.
-You can find this and other types of sealers at your local craft store, and also in our rock painting kit.
+You can find this and other types of sealers at your local craft store.

 Where Do You Hide a Painted Rock?